 NHS 111 is a telephone based triage service where highly trained and experienced call handlers, in conjunction with clinicians, will assess each call and direct it to the most appropriate healthcare service for the patient's needs.

-NEW EARLY MORNING TELEPHONE ASSESSMENT AND CONSULTATION PROCESS
+NEW EARLY MORNING TELEPHONE CONSULTATION PROCESS